Artie Lange Shows Off Significant Weight Loss, Says He Won’t Fix Nose Disfigured By Snorting Drugs

 — Artie Lange (@artiequitter) September 10, 2019

 The picture prompted some supportive messages both from fans and some of Artie’s fellow comedians, who have been rooting him on in his recovery.
-As The Inquisitr reported, several people who had worked with Artie reached out to offer help in recent months as the Howard Stern Show alum struggled with arrests and drug relapses.
-Dominic Barbara, who worked along with Artie on the Howard Stern Show, to wrote an open letter to the New York Post‘s Page Six telling Lange that he would pick up the bill if Artie were willing to go to rehab.
+As The Inquisitr reported, several people who had worked with Artie reached out to offer help in recent months, as the Howard Stern Show alum struggled with arrests and drug relapses.

+Dominic Barbara, who worked along with Artie on the Howard Stern Show, wrote an open letter to New York Post‘s Page Six telling Lange that he would pick up the bill if Artie were willing to go to rehab.

 “If you want to come, I will come get you and pay all your costs,” he wrote, pleading with Lange to “please save your life.”